Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 ## Practice 12: Deliver timely, relevant, and accurate intelligence

 **Problem**
-Intelligence that arrives late or misses the commander's need cannot guide action.
+Intelligence that arrives late or fails to meet the commander's needs cannot guide action.

 **Action**
 Prioritize relevance, timeliness, accuracy, usability, and completeness in every product.

 **Outcome**
-Commanders receive intelligence they can use when decisions are required.
+Commanders receive intelligence they can use when making decisions.

 Chapter: Intelligence Theory - Characteristics of Good Intelligence